xvag/xvag.github.io/_posts/2017-11-24-libvirt_intro.md

 ### management

-- Print active and inactive storage pools
+- Print active and inactive storage pools<br>
 `$ virsh pool-list --all`

 - create a new pool using virsh

-- define a directory
+-- define a directory
 `$ virsh pool-define-as poolname dir - - - - /home/username/.local/libvirt/images`

 - define a LVM volume